te9no/zmk-battery-center/README.md

   - Both central and peripheral sides of split keyboards
   - Multiple keyboards simultaneously
 - Supports macOS and Windows
-  - Linux may be compatible, but not tested

 ## Usage